c040340/cartoweave/README.md

 # CartoWeave

 CartoWeave is a modern map label layout engine designed for research and rapid experimentation.
-The project is split into several layers:

-* a low-level **engine** containing force terms and numerical solvers,
-* high-level **orchestrators** that schedule timeline-based runs, and
+The legacy "engine" and "orchestrators" modules have been retired in favour of a compute-only pipeline with pluggable passes and solvers.
-* lightweight **visualization** helpers for inspecting intermediate results.
+Lightweight visualization helpers remain for inspecting intermediate results.

-Together these pieces make it easy to prototype new label placement strategies without rebuilding common infrastructure.
+This new structure makes it easy to prototype new label placement strategies without rebuilding common infrastructure.

 ## Features

-* Pluggable force-based engine for point, line and area labels
+* Pluggable force terms for point, line and area labels
 * Example configurations for common layouts
-* Multiple solvers: L-BFGS, semi-Newton and a hybrid strategy
+* Multiple solvers: L-BFGS and semi-Newton
-* Scene-script orchestrator that runs multi-stage schedules across frames
+* Pass manager with scheduling, clipping and capture hooks
 * Random scene generator for demos and tests

 ## Installation